Frames#

 Orthoprojection#

 In the command-line interface, orthoprojection is performed automatically after all image enhancement steps the a user may possible have entered in the recipe.
 Nonetheless, you can still control the resolution (in meters) of the projected end result at this stage.
 If you leave any specifics about the projection out of your recipe, then pyorc will assume that you want to use the resolution specified in the camera configuration file.
-If however you wish to manipulate the resolution in the recipe then you can do this by using the following keys and values (with an example for 0.1 meter resolution):
+If however you wish to manipulate the resolution in the recipe then you can do this by using the following keys and values (with an example for 0.1 meter resolution).
+We here also show how to change the resampling method to numpy (instead of the default cv):

 frames: